istio/istio.io/content/docs/setup/kubernetes/install/multicluster/vpn/index.md

 ### Update the DNS entries

-Upon any failure or restart of the local Istio control plane, `kube-dns` on the remote clusters can be updated with the correct endpoint mappings for the Istio services.
+Upon any failure or restart of the local Istio control plane, `kube-dns` on the remote clusters must be updated with the correct endpoint mappings for the Istio services.
 There are a number of ways this can be done.
 The most obvious is to rerun the Helm install in the remote cluster after the Istio services on the control plane